 Our services are absolutely FREE to you.

 The harassing company pays our fees.

 They’re legit.
 According to the Better Business Bureau (BBB), United Consumers, Inc. (UCI) is a legitimate collection agency, initially founded in 1953 and incorporated in 1982.
-The BBB opened its file in 2001 and lists UCI as a collection agency.
+The BBB opened its file in 2001 and lists United Consumers Inc as a collection agency.
 Buzzfile estimates their annual revenue at $3 million and the size of its staff at 37 people.

 United Consumers Inc provides collection services for tax bureaus; hospitals; physicians’ offices; banks, utility companies; retailers; commercial lenders; and bad checks.
 As a full-service third-party collection agency, United Consumers Inc offers bad debt collection; skip tracing; insurance follow-up; client support; compliance training; and the latest technology, including predictive and power dialing capabilities and integrated intelligent collection software.